Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 ## Global parameters

 A global parameter is shared by every event in the project. `SetGlobalParameter(name, value)` sets one and `GetGlobalParameter(name)` reads it back.
 A labeled parameter takes its label text through `SetGlobalParameterWithLabel(name, label)`.
-The names and labels come from FMOD Studio, and the generated `FmodParameters` class holds the names as constants.
+The names and labels come from FMOD Studio.
+The generated `FmodParameters` constants hold `parameter:/Name` paths.
+Every parameter call in this class takes either form, and so does `setParameter`, `getParameter`, and `setParameterWithLabel` on `FmodEvent`.

 ```haxe
 FmodManager.SetGlobalParameter(FmodParameters.Intensity, 0.75);